2 sprigs thyme, plus picked thyme leaves for serving

-- Two 1 ½-inch thick slices of brioche, white country loaf, or challah bread
+2 slices of 1 ½-inch thick brioche, white country loaf, or challah bread

 Heat 2 tablespoons of the butter in a 10-inch skillet over medium heat.
 Add the garlic and cook, stirring, until softened and fragrant, 1–2 minutes.
 Add the mushrooms and thyme sprigs, season generously with salt and pepper, and cook, stirring, until the mushrooms soften and release their water, 5–6 minutes.
 Add the half and half and cook, stirring, until the sauce thickens slightly, 2–3 minutes.
 Remove the thyme sprigs and season with salt and pepper to taste.
 Remove from heat and cover to keep warm.